vitodigrigoli/rainbow/README.md

 # Robot anatomy
 We have chosen not to use the default Webots robots, but to build one manually using the assets that the platform provides.

 Regarding the sensors used, we chose to take advantage of:
-- Inertial Unit.
+- **Inertial Unit**.
 It simulates a sensor that measures the relative angles of roll, pitch and yaw.
 The We used it mainly to calculate the yaw angle of the robot with respect to the Webots reference axes. reference axes of Webots.
-- GPS.
+- **GPS**.
 Simulates a positioning sensor that measures absolute position in the Webots coordinate system.
 Webots.
-- Camera.
-Simulates a typical RGB camera in which the color recognition feature has been enabled. colors.
+- **Camera**.
+Simulates a typical RGB camera in which the color recognition feature has been enabled.
-- Distance sensors, two of which are useful for detecting obstacles and one for giving input to the arm to close at the moment in which it is in possession of the ball.
+- **Distance sensors**, two of which are useful for detecting obstacles and one for giving input to the arm to close at the moment in which it is in possession of the ball.
-4

 As for the structure, we have chosen to create:
-- Three arms, two of which are fixed to prevent the ball from escaping and one that rotates thanks to the use of a hinge that allows only a rotational movement around a given axis.
+- **Three arms**, two of which are fixed to prevent the ball from escaping and one that rotates thanks to the use of a hinge that allows only a rotational movement around a given axis.
 Specifically we have chosen the Z axis as the axis on which to rotate the rotational motor.
-- A body, to give the robot a visual appearance.
+- **A body**, to give the robot a visual appearance.
-- Four drive wheels with a rotational motor in each of them to allow the robot to move.
+- **Four drive wheels** with a rotational motor in each of them to allow the robot to move.

 # Structure of the environment
 We chose to use the default settings provided by Webots and to change only the basicTimeStep parameter to a value of 16.